-EDU645 Administration & Leadership of Higher Education
+HEA645/EDU645: Administration and Leadership of Higher Education

-This course will examine current and potential future models of the administration of higher education.
+This course examines current and potential future models of the administration of higher education.
 Identification of principle roles and responsibilities of the current organization of higher education will be mapped to varied collegiate missions.
 The connection of administration, leadership, and finance will be explored in terms of their interrelationship.
 Theories of change leadership will be identified and applied to the context of higher education through models of leadership of higher education.
 Students will analyze and evaluate strategies for change in higher education.

-EDU 646: College Student Development & Leadership 3 credits
+HEA646: College Student Development & Leadership 3 credits